Alan Trejo Player Props: Rockies vs. Brewers

 Alan Trejo At The Plate

-- Trejo has driven in a run in four games this season (18.2%), including one multiple-RBI game.
+- Trejo has driven in a run in five games this year (21.7%), including two games with multiple runs batted in.

-- He has scored in three games this year (13.6%), but has had no multi-run games.
+- He has scored in three of 23 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.